HOLLOW-Ai/sql-projects/seattle_libraries/bronze/silver_planning.md

 WHERE bibnum = 19786
 ;
 ```
 At this point, I decided that we are going to turn the inventory catalog into a dimension table where there is a unique BibNum; each physical item should only have one row.
 Latest report date for an item takes priority.
-If any of the columns are `NULL` for the latest report date, then we're
+If any of the columns are `NULL` for the latest report date, then we're going to use MAX() to find a non-Null value to impute.

+The loading process was done using CTEs.
+The rows that were filtered out were any duplicate BibNums.
+I used ROW_NUMBER() and ordered by report_date to number the latest reported info as 1.
+If any of the columns happen to be `NULL` for the latest report record, then it will use the values found using the MAX() window function to impute values with COALESCE().

+### Changes to be Made
+- Use `ROW_NUMBER()` and order by `report_date` descending
+- `COALESCE()` on the rows numbered 1 and use the values from the MAX(column) window function columns to impute values
+- Reduce size of columns

+## Checkout Records Table

+Biggest table by around ~16 million rows.
+The records date from January 1, 2020 to September 9, 2025.
+According to the source page, each record is a checkout record.
+Renewals are not included.
+The data is anonymized.
+The only "identifying" information there is is a checkout ID row.
+There were more columns in the original dataset; however, just downloading the checkout records from 2020-2025 with 3 less columns already was taking up ~5 GB of the 10 GB database limit on SQL Server Management Studio (I have Express edition).

+### 1. Checking Duplicates

+### 2. Checking for Null Values

+### 3. Checking Cardinality

+### 4. Checking Size of Columns

+### 5. Checking for Whitespace